asottile/pyupgrade/README.md

 +print('py3.6+')
 ```

-Note that `if` blocks without an `else` will not be rewriten as it could introduce a syntax error.
+Note that `if` blocks without an `else` will not be rewritten as it could introduce a syntax error.

 ### remove `six` compatibility code